 Mutual of Omaha's unique 'buy-up feature is often noted as the primary reason to use "Custom Solution" when selecting Mutual of Omaha.

 Another Key Benefit

 You can receive benefits anywhere in the United States and U.S. territories, Canada, the United Kingdom, and up to one year in any other foreign country.

 Mutual of Omaha does offer Partnership Long-Term Care Insurance plans that offer additional dollar-for-dollar asset protection.
-You can learn more about the federal/state partnership program by finding your state on the LTC NEWS MAP.
+You can learn more about the federal/state partnership program and other state-specific information on long-term care by finding your state on the LTC NEWS Cost of Care Calculator.